joshbressers/TC2-BBS-mesh/README.md

+This repo is now at https://github.com/joshbressers/meshbbs I created a new repo to remove the fork

 # meshbbs

 This is a BBS project to run on a meshtastic node.
 The project was forked from https://github.com/TheCommsChannel/TC2-BBS-mesh and has been heavily modified.
 They deserve credit for the initial idea and code.